 Oklahoma Layoffs — December 2022

-Employers in Oklahoma recorded 1 WARN Act notices in December 2022, covering approximately 75 workers.
+Employers in Oklahoma submitted 1 WARN Act notices in December 2022, putting at risk an estimated 75 workers.
 The average filing covered 75 workers, with 0 closures among the notices.

 Industry Breakdown